-It’s one of the most amazing temples ever built, and in this post, you’ll discover the ultimate list of facts about the Temple of Hatshepsut, one of the most famous landmarks in Egypt.
+It’s one of the most amazing temples ever built, and in this post, you’ll discover the ultimate list of facts about the Temple of Hatshepsut, one of the most famous attractions in Egypt.

 1. What is the Temple of Hatshepsut?